-Happy New Year January National Train Your Dog Month
+Happy New Year, January National Train Your Dog Month

-Every dog—and their families—benefit tremendously from dog training.
-Equally true is that every dog can be trained—this is something we firmly believe here at Value Dog Training.
+Every dog and their families benefit tremendously from dog training.
+Equally true, is that every dog can be trained—this is something we firmly believe here at Value Dog Training.

 Benefits of Training your Dog

 Dog Training improves your relationship with your dog.
-Dog training is really an education for both the dog and its human family; and, as such, it fosters a harmonious relationship between them.
+In conclusion, Dog training is really an education for both the dog and its human family; and, as such, it fosters a harmonious relationship between them.
 If dog owners do not assume this leadership position, often gained through dog training, the dog may try to become the leader, which can lead to a host of problems.

 Dog training is the single most important factor allowing a pet to stay in their home forever.
-If you get off on the right foot together then you can set out on a positive path together.
+In other words, If you get off on the right foot together then you can set out on a positive path together.
 Training will eliminate problem behaviors such as jumping on visitors, barking, digging, house soiling, chewing, and other issues that come between you and your dog.

 Training can eliminate problems stemming from insecurity and power struggles.
 Second, training can add richness and variety to your dog’s life thereby preventing boredom—which is at the root of many behavioral problems.
 Overall, training helps you identify your dog’s needs and the underlying causes of its “bad” behavior, helping you also to understand and remedy these problems.

 Training your dog is that it can literally save your dog’s life.
-While we don’t spend much time thinking about doom and gloom scenarios, imagine this: you are on a busy street packed with cars and other people.
+However, We don’t spend much time thinking about doom and gloom scenarios.
+Firstly, Imagine this: you are on a busy street packed with cars and other people.
 Your dog slips out of its collar or is off its leash and goes dashing into the street.
 You call your dog and hope that it will return safely to your side.

-Training can also help save thousands of dogs are relinquished to shelters each year because owners are not able to get along harmoniously with their dogs.
-They may think their dogs are “un-trainable”, exhibit irreparable problem behaviors, or perhaps they just don’t know how to provide a good environment for their dogs.
-Training can solve all of these problems and prevent your dog from becoming one of the thousands that enter the shelter system, many of which do not make it out.
+Owners are not able to get along harmoniously with their dogs.
+Which results in thousands of dogs relinquished to shelters each year.
+They may think their dogs are “un-trainable”, exhibit irreparable problem behaviors, or perhaps, they just don’t know how to provide a good environment for their dogs.
+Training can solve all of these problems.
+Preventing your dog from becoming one of the thousands that enter the shelter system.
+Many of these dogs do not make it out.

-Dog training takes time, effort and patience, but the results can save you from:
+Dog training takes time, effort and patience – but the results can save you from:

-Disobedience by your dog, (chasing cars) resulting in an injury or death
+- Disobedience by your dog, (chasing cars) resulting in an injury or death.

-Destroyed furniture – Once there is a big tear in the couch, it’s ruined!
+- Destroyed furniture.
+Once there is a big tear in the couch, it’s ruined!

-Soiled carpet – Can cost over $1,500 to replace
+- Soiled carpet.
+Which can cost over $1,500 to replace.

-Dog fights – Resulting in vet bills for your dog, or the other dog, in which case you may be required to pay both
+- Dog fights, Resulting in vet bills for your dog, or the other dog, in which case you may be required to pay both.

-Value dog training is here to help you in your training efforts and with results—
+Value dog training is here to help you in your training efforts and with results.

 Value Dog Training can also help you prevent unwanted problems from developing in the first place, by helping your dog get the training it needs.

-Value Dog Training – Mission is to improve the quality of life for dogs, and the people who love them.
+Value Dog Training – Our Mission is to improve the quality of life for dogs, and the people who love them.

 © Value Dog Training.
 All Rights Reserved.